 We will notify about the start date and application details on this page and through dedicated emails.

-The Entry/Exit System (EES) is EU’s new border management system registering all non-EU nationals traveling to 29 countries for a short stay.
-This will include biometric checks such as facial imaging and fingerprint scanning.
+The Entry/Exit System (EES) is the EU’s new border management system for registering non-EU nationals entering the Schengen area (open border area of the EU) for a short stay*.
+This includes biometric checks such as fingerprint scanning and facial imaging.
+Drivers may be asked to step out of the vehicle during checks.

 The European Travel Information and Authorisation System (ETIAS) is a new requirement for travelers from visa-exempt non-EU countries.
 If you are from a country, like the UK, you will need to apply for ETIAS authorisation before visiting 30 European countries for a short stay.